St. David’s School of Nursing

 Preparing the next generation of nurses to improve health care.

 The St. David’s School of Nursing educates and prepares graduates, using innovative teaching strategies and state-of-the-art technology.
 Graduates provide ethical, safe, and effective patient-centered care and contribute to present and emerging research and health management practices.
-Graduates demonstrate competence in clinical judgement, collaborate as member and leaders of interprofessional healthcare teams, and utilize scientifically-based interventions.
+Graduates demonstrate competence in clinical judgement, collaborate as members and leaders of interprofessional healthcare teams, and utilize scientifically-based interventions.
 As caring professional nurses, graduates manage illness; promote, maintain, and restore health; and provide end-of-life care for diverse individuals, families, populations, and global communities across the lifespan.

-The BSN curriculum is 120 hours, including 61 hours of Texas State core curricular and prerequisite courses; and 59 hours of nursing courses.
+The traditional BSN curriculum is 120 hours, including 61 hours of Texas State core curricular and prerequisite courses; and 59 hours of nursing courses.
 The nursing courses are offered in a lock step format over five semesters beginning at the junior level.
-Academic study in nursing is combined with clinical experiences in affiliated clinical settings, as well as hours spent in the simulation laboratories in the School of Nursing building.
+Academic study in nursing is combined with clinical experiences in affiliated clinical settings, as well as practice in the simulation laboratories in the School of Nursing building.
 The curriculum is designed to accommodate the latest teaching technologies and learning strategies to provide students with the skills, knowledge and abilities needed for professional nursing practice in the 21st century.

 Our graduates are prepared to pursue clinical excellence and certification by the American Nurses Credentialing Center (ANCC) and to continue formal education for the Master of Science in Nursing degree and/or Doctorate in Nursing.
 Nursing programs offered in the St. David's School of Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).